yinpinglai/lcs_the_phone_book_application/README.md

       )
     '''
 ```
+*Figure 4.1.1 - The code snippet of the concrete implementation of the Contact class*

 During the creation of the contact object, the PBA needs to provide name and phone attributes for initialization.
 The contact class stores those information in its state during executing the __init__ method.
 For the full code of the contact definition, please see [here](https://github.com/yinpinglai/lcs_the_phone_book_application/blob/master/definitions/contact.py).